NValsa/NValsa.github.io/README.md

----

 # Hollywood Movies and Historical Events Analysis

 This repository contains a **website analyzing Hollywood movies** and their connections with historical events.
 The website presents visualizations, plots, and insights about how films reflect or relate to social, economic, and political trends over time.

+## Course Context

+This project was developed for the EPFL course **CS-401 Applied Data Analysis**.
+Course page (if still hosted): https://epfl-ada.github.io/teaching/fall2024/cs401/

 ## Link

 You can explore the website here:
 [https://nvalsa.github.io](https://nvalsa.github.io)

 ## Data Source

 The movie dataset used for the analysis comes from Carnegie Mellon University:
 [https://www.cs.cmu.edu/~ark/personas/](https://www.cs.cmu.edu/~ark/personas/)

 ## Features